 In the United Kingdom, city status is conferred upon places by letters patent or royal charter.
-It's kind of a quirky system, where some cities are actually neighborhoods that don't contain the entire city in the traditional sense (like the City of London or the City of Westminster), while other cities are actually made up of quite a few towns and villages (like Canterbury).
+It's kind of a quirky system, where some cities are actually neighborhoods that don't contain the entire city in the traditional sense (like the City of London or the City of Westminster), while other cities are actually made up of quite a few towns and villages (like Canterbury in Kent).

 Aberdeen is a city that's frequently overlooked, and without good reason.
 It's a bustling city of nearly 200,000 people (230k in the local council area), and it's been recognized as one of the 8 “super cities” driving the UK's economy.
 One study named it the 4th most livable city in Britain.